TOT S.C.: History

 TOT SC is a founding member of the Thai Premier League in 1996/97 season and came second in the regular-season championship but was defeated by Bangkok Bank F.C. in the semi-final Championship Playoffs.
 This has so far proved to be TOT's best campaign.

 Besides being relegated to the Thailand Division 1 League in 2003, they have more or less been a middle-ranking team, yet to break into the top four since 1996/97.
 They have been relegated on two occasions, bouncing back to the top flight at the first time of asking and claiming the Division One championship in the 2003/04 season.

 Notable other achievements have been winning the Thai FA Cup in 1993 and the now-defunct Pro League in 2006 with their reserve team.

 The accomplishment in the early days of the club is honorably credited to the first well-known coach Pongphan Wongsuwan.

 Ownership dispute

 In 2010 the club was taken over by Piroj Suwannachavee and renamed the team as TOT-CAT FC.
-CAT Telecom, another Thai government telecommunication company, joint the club namely as an owner.
+CAT Telecom, another Thai government telecommunication company, joined the club namely as an owner.
 In 2011 The Football Association of Thailand (FAT) and Thai Premier League (TPL) were called to settle a dispute between original owners TOT and the newly formed TOT-CAT FC.
 They ruled in favor of TOT and the club will revert to the original.
 Presently TOT changes their football club's name officially to TOT SC (TOT Sport Club).